 top of page

-The complexities of loss are a tough, often impossible thing to try and comprehend.
-Through the prism of house, alternative R&B and pop, the Caribbean-Canadian producer and artist, Janette King attempts to decipher some of these difficulties on her debut album, What We Lost, released on June 25, 2021, via Hot Tramp Records.
-The album received acclaim from among others, Complex UK, Bandcamp Daily, Hypebeast, KEXP, & Consequence of Sound, while also charting North American radio and landing top Spotify & Apple playlists.
+Janette King is a Caribbean-Canadian producer and artist, who released her debut LP, What We Lost, on June 25, 2021.
+The album received acclaim from among others, Complex, Hypebeast, & KEXP, while also charting Canadian campus radio and landing on Bandcamp's bestseller list for weeks.
 King's debut album presents a wise-beyond-its-year maturity, arriving as something a little more experienced than the title "debut album" would normally suggest.
 It's a statement from Janette King that, in a similar way to contemporaries such as Victoria Monét and Snoh Aalegra, fuses deeply personal assessments of life with glass-half-full soundscapes, establishing King as one of Canada's surest new voices.

-King has performed all around North America and the UK, sharing the stage with artists such as Cupcakke, Sudan Archives, King Khan, and Jamila Woods.
-Coming up in 2022, you will hear more music by Janette King and catch her on a North American Tour in the Fall.
+King has performed all around North America and the UK, sharing the stage with artists such as Cupcakke, Sudan Archives, Jamila Woods, & King Khan and performing at festivals such as Ottawa Bluesfest, Vancouver Jazz Fest, Montreal Jazz Fest, & Noise Pop in San Francisco.

 "Janette King has made a very special